rsyncOSX/RsyncOSXdocs/content/post/Rsync.md

 description = "How to install RsyncOSX." lastmod = "2020-07-05"
 +++
-The default version of rsync in macOS is old (version 2.6.9, [protocol](https://rsync.samba.org/how-rsync-works.html) version 29).
-Version 2.6.9 was released in nov 2006.
-The current release of rsync is version [3.2.3](https://download.samba.org/pub/rsync/NEWS) protocol 31.
-Only version 3.1.3 of rsync is bundled together with RsyncOSX.
-Due to new features in the latest version and dependency to shared libraries it is not possible for me to bundle the latest version of rsync together with RsyncOSX.
+The default version of rsync in macOS is old.
+[Version 2.6.9, protocol version 29](https://download.samba.org/pub/rsync/NEWS#2.6.9) was released in nov 2006.
+The current release of rsync is [version 3.2.3 protocol 31](https://download.samba.org/pub/rsync/NEWS).
+Only [version 3.1.3 of rsync](https://download.samba.org/pub/rsync/NEWS#3.1.3) is bundled together with RsyncOSX.
+Due to new features in the latest versions and dependency to shared libraries it is not possible for me to bundle the latest version of rsync together with RsyncOSX.
+But if you want to compile your own version of rsync, please see [last on this page](/post/rsync/#compile-latest-version).

 It is strongly recommended to install rsync as part of Homebrew if other version than default version in macOS.
 In RsyncOSX select [user configuration](/post/userconfiguration/) and set path for optional version of rsync.

 ## Homebrew